prazgaitis/personal-blog/content/blog/the-state-of-crypto-payments/index.md

 [Coinbase Wallet](https://www.coinbase.com/wallet) is the 800lb gorilla in the space.
 They've got the engineering chops, a lot of users, and very deep pockets.

 Next, we need to build better tools for merchants.
-In the late 90's there was Authorize.net, which now seems antiquated compared to [Stripe](https://stripe.com).
-If you run a Shopify store today, you would never even consider integrating directly with Visa and the card issuing banks direclty.
-No, you'd use a payment processor like Stripe, Braintree.
+In the late 90's Authorize.net was revolutionary - finally you could do online payments!
+Today, Authorize.net seems antiquated compared to [Stripe](https://stripe.com).

+If you run a Shopify store today, you would never even consider integrating directly with Visa and the card issuing banks.
+No, you'd use a payment processor like Stripe, Braintree, or Adyen.
 It'll be the same way with the blockchain and smart contracts.
 The difference is that this time you link up to a global, permissionless network instead of an endless chain of middlemen.

 We already have projects like [Solana Pay](https://solana.com/news/solana-pay-announcement), which allow merchants to accept payments without ever needing to think about a blockchain.
 It ends up being a better experience than credit cards, and it's much cheaper too.